gabbachat/client.old/docs/config.md

 ##### ERROR REPORTING

 ###### browser
-By default, if Pog encounters an error it will display an error page telling you exactly what happened.
-You may prefer not to display errors in the browser for security reasons, set ```browser: false``` and Pog will only display a generic error message in the browser.
+By default, if gabba encounters an error it will display an error page telling you exactly what happened.
+You may prefer not to display errors in the browser for security reasons, set ```browser: false``` and gabba will only display a generic error message in the browser.
 If you disable this, you will need to check the node/iojs console for more information about errors you may encounter.

 ###### file
 When set to true, this will create error logs in the ```log``` folder.
 This is still a bit of a work in progress, so you may not see much showing up here yet.